reactgraphqlacademy/graphql-api-training/README.md

 ## Exercise part 1

-🎯 The goal of this exercise part 1 is to get familiar with GraphQL queries and the in-browser IDE Playground.
+🎯 The goal of this exercise it to help you get familiar with GraphQL queries and the in-browser IDE Playground.

 Given the following [GraphQL API](https://us-central1-rga-mocked-apis.cloudfunctions.net/graphql):